maratai/craftery/sff.md

 - N. T. Narbutovskih. *Steel in the Blood*.
 - Alastair Reynods. *The Revenger*.
 - Christopher Ruocchio.
 The Sun Eater #1 *Empire of Silence*. **currently reading**
+- A. D. Sui. *The Dragonfly Gambt*.
+Novella.

 # Urban Fantasy
 - Simon R. Green. *Something from the Nightside*.
 Nightside series. **Recommended**.